Nkzq/vite-frontend-starter/README.md

 **Twig** files are located under `src/assets/templates`.
 For twig modules or components, prefix the file name with `_` to avoid html conversion.

-The html files located by default in the src file are not intented to be replaced directly by the twig ones as the normal page files resolution/linking on the Vite's dev server is wanted to be preserved along with the build logic.
+The html files located by default in the src folder are not intented to be replaced directly by the twig ones as the normal page files resolution/linking on the Vite's dev server is wanted to be preserved along with the build logic.
 However, those files are supposed to contain a json definition instead of the traditional markup, which should be moved on the twig side.

 An html file should look something like this: